ABEDAVIDscripts/High_Volume_Query_Performance_Optimization_and_Security_Architecture/README.md

 This case study assumes an operational PostgreSQL environment with existing schemas and production data already loaded.
 Database setup and connectivity are treated as baseline operational knowledge and are intentionally excluded from the core documentation. <br>

-The project begins at the point where real-world database engineering work typically starts: improving an inherited system under load.
+The case study begins at the point where real-world database engineering work typically starts: improving an inherited system under load.

 <br>
 <br>